Getting things wrong

 - If you have sent an FPS with the wrong payment date in, send an additional FPS with the correct payment date – write ‘H – correction to earlier submission’ in the ‘Late reporting reason’ field.

-If you are paper filing, guidance on what to do to correct payroll errors can be found in RT7.
+If you are paper filing, guidance on what to do to correct payroll errors can be found on page 36 in booklet RT7 – Guidance for employers exempt from filing Real Time Information online.

 Benefits and expenses